LinkedInLearning/manage-storage-in-azure-4413556/chapter-7/chapter-7-readme.md

 etc...
 ```

-## Chapter 07_02 - Access tiers for blobs and storage tiers for files
+## Chapter 07_02 - Manage storage tiers for blobs and files

 These commands create a general purpose V2 storage account with blob public access enabled.